paul-bower/hello-world/README.md

 # hello-world
-This is the Github "Hello World" repository.
-I am learning GitHub.
+This is a scratchpad for experiements with GitHub.